Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 We coordinate the full advisory team

-Attorneys, CPAs, estate planners, and investment managers all need to be working from the same page.
-We sit at the center of that coordination so nothing important gets missed and no two advisors are pulling in different directions.
+Attorneys, CPAs, estate planners, and investment managers all need to be working from the same picture.
+We sit at the center of that coordination so nothing falls through and no two advisors are pulling in different directions.

 04